 Djerba

-Djerba: cultural landscape, testimony to a settlement pattern in an island territory, reflects how the local communities adapted to life in a water-scarce environment.
+Djerba: Testimony to a settlement pattern in an island territory reflects how the local communities adapted to life in a water-scarce environment.

 Between the 9th and the 18th century, the island was divided into small, clustered neighbourhoods called houma that were self-sufficient.
 The main centre for trade on the island was Houmt-Souk, and there were two urban residential neighbourhoods for Jewish communities (Hara Sghira and Hara Kbira).
-Notable remains among the 31 locations further include the synagogue of Ghriba, the church of St. Nicolas and many mosques.
+Notable remains among the 31 locations include the Ghriba synagogue, the church of St. Nicolas and many mosques.

-Community Perspective: reviews of Djerba have not been flattering so far, but they pre-date the final inscription which seems more focused than the "crappy traces of archeology" of the Tentative Site.
+Community Perspective: reviews of Djerba have not been flattering so far; most pre-date the final inscription which, although more focused than the "crappy traces of archeology" of the Tentative Site, still is hard to enjoy due to its lack of interpretation.

 Map of Djerba